ddashwood/Salus/README.md

 - DbSet.RemoveRange() - if the range has not been realized yet, the entities may not be tracked - needs testing to see if this works
 - Multiple related tables being updated at the same time may not work if the updates happen out of order - needs testing

+### Testing

+There is a test project attached to the solution.
+The tests are generally of the form of integration tests, rather than unit tests, because testing the code in Salus is pointless unless the way it integrates with Entity Framework is as expected.
+Tests use SqLite In Memory databases, and so should be able to run in the kind of time you'd expect from unit tests.